lodsdev/lua-class/README.md

 }
 ```

-## Creating objects
+## Instantiating

-To create an object from a class, simply call the `new` function and pass the class name and the parameters of the constructor.
+To instantiate an object, simply call the `new` function and pass the class name and the arguments of the constructor.
 For example:

 ```lua
 local dog = new 'Animal'('Dog', 'Mammal')